RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Licensing.md

 Web Connection is licensed per developer and/or per physical or virtual Windows Server instance.
 Licenses are assigned for a specific **major version** (8.x, 7.x, 6.x etc.) of Web Connection or one of its runtime licenses.

-All licenses are valid for the major version or any prior version that it was purchased for and updates within the same major version are always free.

-Major version upgrades are available at discounted rates and any old version can be upgraded to a new version.
+Web Connection works off **license counts**, each of which can be applied either to a single developer **or** a single server installation.

 ## License Types
 Licenses come in two flavors:

 * **Full Developer License**
 At least one full developer license is required in order to add any runtime licenses.
-The developer license includes 2 license counts: One developer and one server installation.
+The developer license includes 2 license counts: One developer and one server installation, so you can build and deploy one Web Connection application.

 * **Runtime License**
 A runtime license can be purchased once at least a single developer license exists.
 Runtime licenses come in various license counts from 5 to unlimited.